Acts 9: Verse 26

+Henry Alford reflects on the possible routes Saul might have taken: "probably ... on the Roman road, i.e. that of the Itineraries", from Damascus to Gadara, crossing the River Jordan south of Lake Tiberias, then to Scythopolis (modern Beit She'an), Shechem and Jerusalem.
+Alternatively there would have been routes he could take via the road to Petra, crossing the Jordan near Jericho, or towards Caesarea Philippi and then on the Egyptian caravan-track, which passes to the north of Lake Tiberias.
+He estimates that the journey would have taken "five to six days, the distance being 130 to 150 miles".

 Summary and transition (9:31)

 The summary verse at the end brings the narrative to the main thread, with glimpses of the scattered groups of 'brothers' or 'disciples' (both men and women) under the guidance of the Spirit spreading their faith.
 However, 'behind this diversity is a larger unity', called 'the church' (in the singular) that was growing and 'being built up' throughout the region.
 Until now, Luke has recorded 'dramatic scenes of conversion and conflict' in various cities: Jerusalem (chapters 1–7), Samaria (chapter 8), one encounter on the desert road (chapter 8) and then Damascus (chapter 9), with the underlying steady consolidation behind the scenes and in the country regions: Samaria (cf. 8:25), Judea and Galilee, and all along the coastal plain (cf. 8:40).

 Harmonizing the narratives of Paul's conversion

 According to the New Testament, this event took place in the life of Paul the Apostle which led him to cease persecuting early Christians and to become a follower of Jesus.
 It is normally dated by researchers to AD 33–36.
 The phrases Pauline conversion, Damascene conversion and Damascus Christophany, and road to Damascus allude to this event.
 Within the New Testament, Paul's conversion experience is discussed in both Paul's own letters and in the book known by the title Acts of the Apostles.
 According to both sources, Paul was never a follower of Jesus and did not know Jesus before his crucifixion.
 Instead, he severely persecuted the early Christians.
 Although Paul refers to himself as an "Apostle" of Jesus, it is clear that Paul was not one of "The Twelve" apostles.
 Paul's conversion occurred after Jesus' crucifixion.
 The accounts of Paul's conversion experience describe it as miraculous, supernatural, or otherwise revelatory in nature.